Where are ttp’s enrichment days held?

 Do students need to bring any money?

 If students are not bringing a packed lunch, they will need to bring money for food and drinks.
 On some days, speakers may bring copies of their books to sell.
 These are generally offered at a very good price.
 Simon Singh and Michael Palin, for example have brought books and signed copies for the students in the past.
+We will let you know if book sales are likely to take place.

 What should students bring?